dyne/Zenroom/docs/pages/zencode-cookbook-when.md

  The "set" statements allow you to ***create an object and assign a value to it***.

- The "create the json of" statement allows you ***render an object to a JSON string***, which at the end can be printed as a string and is internal to the main JSON output returned by Zencode: it is a JSON string inside a JSON dictionary value.
+ The "create the create the escaped string of" statement allows you ***render an object to a JSON string***, which at the end can be printed as a string and is internal to the main JSON output returned by Zencode: it is a JSON string inside a JSON dictionary value.

  A special case is the stament "create key", which we see in two flavours, one ***creates a key from a random seed***, one ***from a known seed***.